From Struggle Comes Strength and the Passion to Spark Change

 So in my late thirties, I had surgery to remove the fibroids that had taken up residence in my uterus.
 While I knew I was ill, I continued to live a fast-paced life, fulling my responsibilities as a wife, the mother of two children and an active duty U.S. Army Medical Service Corps officer.

 One day, while driving home from work my abdominal pain had become so intense and exasperating, I prayed to God, asking for my pain to be taken away.
 I had tried what I knew to be all my options.
-I realized I needed to reclaim my health.
+At that moment I realized I needed to reclaim my health and rebuild my resiliency.

 My desire to heal and eliminate my pain was the catalyst to start exploring complementary medicine modalities.
 I was able to make great improvements from several different types of holistic practitioners but, when I found Reiki, it was different.
-After having my first Reiki treatment, I knew right away that I needed to learn it and share its benefits with others.
+On my first Reiki treatment I felt the energy moving in my body.
+I felt lighter and intuitively knew that I needed to learn this technique and share its benefits with others.

-It has been a long journey and I now thankfully understand that healing occurs on multiple levels.
+It has been a long journey!
+I now, thankfully, understand that healing occurs on multiple levels (Mind, Body, Emotions, & Spirit).
+My goal is to facilitate your self-healing and greater resiliency via energy medicine, education and empowerment.
 When we restore peace and harmony to our body, mind, spirit, or to a situation, we open a pathway so healing can occur.
 This harmony is what I hope to bring others, something that I wish I had so many years ago.

 Featured Resiliency Educator and Lecturer